Brachyspira pilosicoli: Humans

-Zoonotic Potential
+Zoonotic potential

 Interspecies transmission of B. pilosicoli has been demonstrated; zoonotic transmission is highly likely, although it has not been conclusively shown.
 Several studies that have isolated B. pilosicoli from fecal carriage have identified environmental factors that may be important in transmission.
 Specifically, the spirochete is passed in feces and may survive for prolonged periods in natural water systems such as lakes and ponds, from which it can be isolated.
 Therefore, it is presumed that infection occurs in humans via the oral route following exposure to infected fecal material of either human or animal origin.
-Colonization of the intestinal tract and consequential spirochaetosis, the presence of spirochetes forming a dense fringe or brush border on the colonic epithelium, is more commonly described.
-Incidences of blood-borne infection have been observed, however, cases of spirochetemia with B. pilosicoli are relatively uncommon.
+Colonization of the intestinal tract and consequential spirochetosis, the presence of spirochetes forming a dense fringe or brush border on the colonic epithelium, is more commonly described.
+Incidences of blood-borne infection have been observed; however, cases of spirochetemia with B. pilosicoli are relatively uncommon.
 The incidence of intestinal colonization with B. pilosicoli and consequential spirochaetosis is associated with crowded and unhygienic conditions in developing countries.
-As a consequence of the spirochete’s ability to survive for long periods in stagnant water, there is conclusive evidence that suggests contaminated water sources may account for the high rates of intestinal carriage with B. pilosicoli found in developing communities.
+As a consequence of the spirochete's ability to survive for long periods in stagnant water, there is conclusive evidence that suggests contaminated water sources may account for the high rates of intestinal carriage with B. pilosicoli found in developing communities.
 Studies investigating the prevalence of B. pilosicoli in human fecal carriage in Latin America demonstrate that human colonization with B. pilosicoli is significantly more common in individuals living in villages than in those living in an urban area.
-Specifically, if hygiene in a village is poor due to lack of modern sanitation and reliance on nearby streams as a sole source of water, the fecal-oral transmission of B. pilosicoli is favoured.
+Specifically, if hygiene in a village is poor due to lack of modern sanitation and reliance on nearby streams as a sole source of water, the fecal-oral transmission of B. pilosicoli is favored.
 Similarly, the prevalence of B. pilosicoli in human fecal carriage is greater in crowded peri-urban areas that contain pigs and other animal species, where water is collected from shallow wells rather than having a supply of clean tap water as seen in urban areas.
-Opportunities for interspecies transmission of B. pilosicoli is more likely to occur in households where animals and humans live in close proximity, thus individuals working with intensively farmed pigs, chickens, or other farmed species may be at increased risk of exposure.
+Opportunities for interspecies transmission of B. pilosicoli are more likely to occur in households where animals and humans live in close proximity, thus individuals working with intensively farmed pigs, chickens, or other farmed species may be at increased risk of exposure.
 In addition, it has been suggested that B. pilosicoli can survive meat processing and thus serves as a potential risk to consumers via contaminated raw meat.
 Largely as a consequence of the considerable genetic similarities between strains of B. pilosicoli infecting humans, swine, and poultry, the potential to adapt to various hosts exists.